 Peggy is my momma.
-She passed away some time ago, but not before I learned her secret to the perfect fried chicken.
+She passed away some time ago, but not before I learned her secret to the perfect fried chicken that I affectionately call Peggy’s Skillet Fried Chicken.
 She was a wiz in the kitchen and taught me the basics of cooking simply.
 She was a patient cook and knew that time was the most important elemental technique of cooking.
 Rush a recipe and you are sure to come up short.

 Frying chicken is a Southern art form and family recipes are protected and passed down through generations.
 Techniques, ingredients and methods vary, but the end result is most always consistently good.
 Fried chicken is best cooked in the home kitchen, and while there are good restaurant fried chicken variations out there I have never tasted one that came close to my momma’s.
-Fried chicken – more than any other dish of the Deep South – is an emotional tie to memories of childhood and family.
+Fried chicken–more than any other dish of the Deep South–is an emotional tie to memories of childhood and family.
 Most every family has a treasured recipe.
-Here’s my momma’s.
+Here’s my momma’s called Peggy’s Skillet Fried Chicken.

 Those in the know, my momma for sure, understand that properly fried chicken can only be obtained through the heat-conducting magic of cast iron.
 Keeping an even high temperature throughout the cooking process insures that the chicken cooks evenly to a perfect crisp.
 Listen carefully– if the temperature falls, you are sure to fail.
 That said, always use a thermometer and start out with extra hot oil with a temperature reading of 400ºF.
 Once your chicken hits the pan, the hot oil will cool and you will quickly reach your ideal frying temp of 375ºF.

 Now that we have that out of the way let’s talk ingredients and method.
 Take your time and brine is a cardinal rule of chicken cooking in the Graham kitchen.
 A good soaking in spiced up buttermilk with a healthy dash of Tabasco adds flavor to the chicken and gives the flour something to stick to.
-White Lily brand all-purpose flour is the go-to coating for most Southern cooks and my family recipe is no different.
+White Lily brand all-purpose flour is the go-to coating for most Southern cooks and my family’s Cajun recipe for Peggy’s Skillet Fried Chicken is no different.
 In South Louisiana, we like to season our flour with a good dose of Cajun seasoning mix along with an extra punch of paprika and black pepper.
 And that’s that.

 - 1 whole 4-pound chicken, cut into individual pieces